 Graduates of Master of Accountancy (MAcc) program are well prepared to become CPAs.
 The program's unique blend of courses provides a wealth of practical job-related knowledge as well as the in-depth topic coverage needed to successfully sit for the national Uniform CPA Examination.
 Use of a master’s program to prepare for the CPA exam greatly enhances a student’s mobility, as most states require 150 semester hours of education to be licensed as a CPA.

 The depth of our curriculum reflects the breadth of services performed by CPAs.
-The program consists of 5 core classes and 5 classes of electives allowing a student to study areas such as financial reporting, auditing or taxation.
+The basicprogram consists of 5 core classes and 5 classes of electives allowing a student to study areas such as financial reporting, auditing or taxation.
 Students opting for the financial reporting and/or auditing electives receive a sound preparation for public accounting, controllership, and corporate finance careers.
 Students interested in a tax-related career can enroll in the specialization in taxation, which consists of 5 tax courses in addition to the core.

 Careers in Accounting

 Most of the graduates of Colorado State’s Master of Accountancy Program become Certified Public Accountants (CPA).
 Many work in the field of public accounting, typically with one of the “Big Four” international CPA firms.
 Others work for regional and local CPA firms, in Denver, northern Colorado and throughout the United States.
 CPA firms provide a wide range of business services including auditing, financial and tax planning and consulting on information systems and a variety of other business matters.

 Some of our graduates work in industry or government, often in corporate controllership functions.
 These positions may involve design and operation of accounting information systems, budgeting and forecasting, financial and managerial reporting and cash management.

 Because of their breadth of knowledge in financial and operating matters, experienced CPAs are often moving into high-level management positions.